Samsung likely to post 35% surge in third-quarter profit as smartphone sales recover

-SEOUL (Reuters) - Samsung Electronics Co Ltd's 005930.KS September-quarter profit likely surged more than a third, fuelled by strong smartphone sales and a rush order of memory chips from Huawei Technologies Co Ltd, analysts said.
+SEOUL (Reuters) - Samsung Electronics Co Ltd's 005930.KS September-quarter profit likely surged more than a third, fuelled by strong smartphone sales and a rush order of memory chips from Huawei Technologies Co Ltd [HWT.UL], analysts said.

 Samsung, the world’s biggest memory chip supplier, is scheduled to announce preliminary July-September operating profit and revenue on Thursday.